aliamzad3333/ecommerce_web/README.md

-# E-commerce Web Application
+# E-commerce Web Application - BRO SHOP BD

 A modern e-commerce application built with React, TypeScript, and Vite.
+This is a full-featured online shopping platform with admin dashboard, product management, and order processing capabilities.

 ## Features
 - 🛒 Shopping cart functionality
-- 👤 User authentication
+- 👤 User authentication and registration
-- 📱 Responsive design
+- 📱 Fully responsive design
 - 🎨 Modern UI with Tailwind CSS
 - 🚀 Automated deployment with GitHub Actions
+- 🔐 Admin dashboard for product and order management
+- 📦 Order management system
+- 💳 Cash on delivery support
+- 🔍 Product search and filtering

 ## Tech Stack
 - React 18